WHY DO SOME BELIEVE THAT SALVATION CAN BE LOST?

 That’s actually a trick question.
 The premise of the question, “within christianity,” is the trick.
 Because christianity largely teaches a counterfeit of salvation, it is typical, in that debate, that neither camp is fully correct.

 BUT, salvation is not something man chooses.
 It is not something that man can decide.
-And, no amount of fleshly obedience can save a person, nor is it evidence that one has been saved.
+And, no amount of fleshly obedience can save a person, nor is fleshly obedience evidence that one has been saved.

 Salvation is the end result of belief, not the beginning of it (1 Peter 1:9).
 Salvation comes AFTER a person has believed (Ephesians 1:13-14), and his belief has been tried—patiently enduring in belief to the receiving of the covenant (James 1:2-4, Hebrews 10:36-39).